stanley-1/tp/docs/DeveloperGuide.md

 2. Navigate to the fifth contact card in the GUI and click on the "Share" button with your mouse.

 	Expected: Socialite shows that the contact information of the fifth contact has been copied to the system clipboard.
-The "Share" button will change its text to "Copied!" for two seconds, before reverting back to "Share".
+The "Share" button will change its text to "Copied!" for two seconds, before reverting to "Share".

 3. Enter `share 100` in the command box.